Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-17-battles.md

 Kirk's head swayed.
 "What role?"

-"Well old friend...When the Igraens uploaded their personalities to a data format...what do you suppose happened to their discarded physical forms?"
+"Well old friend...
+When the Igraens uploaded their personalities to a data format... what do you suppose happened to their discarded physical forms?"

 ---